 Dima joined the CoMission team in 2012, but his longing to see healthy families has been with him since early childhood.
 At one point he learned that his best friend in school was an orphan, and that changed his whole perspective on the importance of a family for every child.

-This passion turned to action when Dima started serving colleagues in the Ukraine Without Orphans and Russia Without Orphans movements.
-Through actively supporting the Orphan Sunday and Russian Orphan Care Resources projects in both countries, Dima is engaging, connecting and equipping believers to provide a family for every child!
+This passion turned to action when Dima started serving colleagues in the Ukraine Without Orphans movement.
+Through actively supporting the Orphan Sunday, Dima is engaging, connecting and equipping believers to provide a family for every child!
 Dima's wife, Tanya, is also a huge support in managing the resource directory.